GOOD TO KNOW ABOUT ICELAND

-If you use a smartphone, an Icelandic mobile sim card can be purchased to access Iceland's 3G network which is extremely helpful since it works even in the most remote areas, away from cities.
-If you don´t want to change sim cards, but you still need the Internet all the time, you can rent a portable WIFI device.
+Using a smartphone, an Icelandic mobile sim card can be purchased to access Iceland's 3G network, which is extremely helpful since it works even in the most remote areas, away from cities.
+If you don't want to change sim cards, but you still need the Internet all the time, you can rent a portable WIFI device.

-Iceland is part of the EU agreements, and many rules applied to the country.
-For example, travelers from Europe, don´t pay for roaming and can use their personal data plan and voice calls like in their home country.
+Iceland is part of the EU agreements, and many rules are applied to the country.
+For example, travelers from Europe don't pay for roaming and can use their data plan, and voice calls like in their home country.

 Sulfur smells like rotten eggs, and you'll learn this fast enough when you turn on the faucet in Iceland.

-The fact is, the water smells because it’s heated by geothermal energy, which stems from the Earth's belly.
-Therefore, what you're really feeling is the scent of sulfur at the core of Earth.
-You'd be surprised to learn that water that reeks this badly is truly one of the cleanest water to drink in this world.
-I'm not saying that knowing this fact makes it any easier to consume (or the stench any easier to inhale), but it apparently does save you a hell of a lot of money on bottled water (which, surprise surprise, isn't cheap at all).
+The fact is, the water smells because it is heated by geothermal energy, which stems from the Earth's belly.
+Therefore, what you're feeling is the scent of sulfur at the core of Earth.
+You'd be surprised to learn that water that reeks this badly is genuinely one of the cleanest water to drink in this world.
+I'm not saying that knowing this fact makes it any easier to consume (or the stench any easier to inhale), but it does save you a hell of much money on bottled water (which, surprise, surprise, isn't cheap at all).

 In Iceland, we drink cold water straight from the tap.
-But we don´t use the tap hot water to prepare tea or drink, because of the high amount of sulfur.
-Hot water is the one we use for a shower and clean the dishes.
-Also on swimming pools and natural pools.
-Contains a lot of minerals and is very good for the skin.
+But we don't use tap hot water to prepare tea or drink, because of the high amount of sulfur.
+We use hot water for a shower and clean the dishes and swimming pools, and natural pools.
+It contains many minerals and is very good for the skin.

 If you buy a water bottle for some reason, you can always refill it with tap water.
-Remember, is the same water everywhere around the country.
-DO NOT OVERPAY FOR WATER!.
+Remember, it is the same water everywhere around the country.

-If you plan on bringing electronics or appliances, make sure to bring an adapter.
-Iceland uses the Europlug/Schuko-Plug which has two round prongs, so find a converter that will accommodate the 220 volts and you should be good to go.
-Finding a compatible adapter can be harder for a hairdryer, so it's recommended you leave yours at home and instead buy a cheap one locally, or see if your hotel carries one.
+If you plan on bringing electronics or appliances, make sure to get an adapter.
+Iceland uses the Europlug/Schuko-Plug, which has two round prongs, so find a converter that will accommodate the 220 volts, and you should be good to go.
+Finding a compatible adapter can be more challenging for a hairdryer, so it's recommended you leave yours at home instead of buying a cheap one locally or seeing if your hotel carries one.

 The 54.4% of the Icelandic population believes in the existence of magic folk, which essentially means that 1 in every 2 Icelanders you meet will most likely believe in creatures of the netherworld.
-Just as how topics about politics and religion and sex and salary are sensitive to the rest of the world, this folklorish one, in particular, is especially susceptible to the Icelanders too.
-It unmistakably isn't something they feel comfortable discussing with outsiders, and theories about why they seem prone to such superstitions center on their earliest settlers' struggles to endure their isolated existence in such a majestic yet unpredictable landscape.
-With half the nation in on this one, the perceived existence of these magical people is dangerous enough to spark nationwide environmental protests to this very day – and if that doesn't tell you not to mess with their superstitions, I don't know what will.
+Just as topics about politics and religion and sex and salary are sensitive to the rest of the world, this folklorish one, in particular, is especially susceptible to the Icelanders.
+It unmistakably isn't something they feel comfortable discussing with outsiders.
+Theories about why they seem prone to such superstitions center on their earliest settlers' struggles to endure their isolated existence in such a majestic yet unpredictable landscape.
+With half the nation in on this one, the perceived reality of these magical people is dangerous enough to spark nationwide environmental protests to this very day – and if that doesn't tell you not to mess with their superstitions, I don't know what will.

 Alcohol is sold in bars, restaurants, and cafes, but never in supermarkets because, believe it or not, this country once had a total prohibition on alcohol right up till 1989 (which isn't that long ago if you think about it).
-The ban has been lifted since, but you'd be lucky to find anything stronger than 2.25% in supermarkets, except at the state-owned alcohol chain called Vínbúðin (meaning "the wine shop").
-Shop selling alcohol is deliberately few and spaced out, with restrictive opening hours especially the weekends.
-Icelanders used to run after work on Fridays to buy the alcohol for the weekend.
+The ban has been lifted since, but you'd be lucky to find anything more substantial than 2.25% in supermarkets, except at the state-owned alcohol chain called Vínbúðin (meaning "the wine shop").
+Shop selling alcohol is deliberately few and spaced out, with restrictive opening hours, especially the weekends.
+Icelanders used to run after work on Fridays to buy a drink for the weekend.

 There is also a strange Icelandic attitude to alcohol: while the legendary Icelandic weekend all-night partying is somewhat accepted, there is also the stereotype that anyone drinking anything at all for the rest of the week must be an alcoholic.

-When you're a frequent traveler, you tend to get used to seeing familiar brand names no matter where you go, like McDonald's, and 7-11s, and the occasional Starbucks even.
-Unfortunately (or fortunately, depending on how you look at it), Iceland has none of the above.
+When you're a frequent traveler, you tend to get used to seeing familiar brand names no matter where you go, like McDonald's and 7-11s, and the occasional Starbucks even.
+Unfortunately (or fortunately, depending on how you look), Iceland has none of the above.
 This resplendent nation is so inherently homegrown that you'd be hard-pressed to find anything commercialized or remotely mainstream here.
-In its place, however, is an endless string of quirky businesses dominating the country's retail scene.
-In the latest years, we opened a few places like Costco, Hard Rock Cafe, and some other international brands.
+However, in its place is an endless string of quirky businesses dominating the country's retail scene.
+We opened a few places like Costco, H&M, Hard Rock Cafe, and some other international brands in the latest years.